By Guest Author/Screenwriter: Samuel W. Reed (Los Angeles)

 Samuel W. Reed is a Hollywood-based screenwriter with credits spanning feature films, TV pilots, web series, and documentaries.
 He joined Gold Pictures, Inc in 2008, where he quickly excelled to Senior Creative Executive.
 Sam’s first feature screen credit came in 2012 with THE OTHER COUNTRY directed by visionary Director Brett Leonard (THE LAWNMOWER MAN, VIRTUOSITY).
 Sam also aided Leonard and veteran music producer Martin Shore that same year by writing the narration for Terrance Howard in the music documentary THE MEMPHIANS.

-For the last five years Sam has served as the lead researcher, associate producer and co-writer of the feature documentary CINEMABILITY featuring interviews with Ben Affleck, Jamie Foxx, Gary Sinise, William H. Macy, Marlee Matlin, Geena Davis, & Peter Farrelly, which will be hitting theaters in the fall of 2013.
+He served as the lead researcher, associate producer and co-writer of the feature documentary CINEMABILITY featuring interviews with Ben Affleck, Jamie Foxx, Gary Sinise, William H. Macy, Marlee Matlin, Geena Davis, & Peter Farrelly.

 For More Information go to: